Prof. Dr. Michael Gebel

 Recent Publications (last 12 months + forthcoming):

-Unt, M, M. Gebel, S. Bertolini, V. Deliyanni-Kouimtzi and D. Hofäcker (forthcoming).
+Unt, M, M. Gebel, S. Bertolini, V. Deliyanni-Kouimtzi and D. Hofäcker (2021).
 Social exclusion of youth in Europe.
 The multifaceted consequences of labour market insecurity.
 Bristol: The Policy Press.
-Information on the forthcoming open access book
+Download (open access!)

-Bertolini, S., V. Deliyanni-Kouimtzis, M. Gebel, D. Hofäcker and M. Unt (forthcoming).
+Bertolini, S., V. Deliyanni-Kouimtzis, M. Gebel, D. Hofäcker and M. Unt (2021).
 Youth transitions and risk of social exclusion: integrating perspectives.
 In M. Unt, M, M. Gebel, S. Bertolini, V. Deliyanni-Kouimtzi and D. Hofäcker (eds).
 Social exclusion of youth in Europe.
 The multifaceted consequences of labour market insecurity.
-Bristol: The Policy Press.
-Chapter 15.
-Information on the forthcoming open access book
+Bristol: The Policy Press, 362-377.
+Download (open access!)

-Gebel, M., M. Unt, S. Bertolini, V. Deliyanni-Kouimtzis, and D. Hofäcker (forthcoming).
+Gebel, M., M. Unt, S. Bertolini, V. Deliyanni-Kouimtzis, and D. Hofäcker (2021).
 Introduction: Youth transitions in times of labour market insecurity.
 In M. Unt, M, M. Gebel, S. Bertolini, V. Deliyanni-Kouimtzi and D. Hofäcker (eds).
 Social exclusion of youth in Europe.
 The multifaceted consequences of labour market insecurity.
-Bristol: The Policy Press.
-Chapter 1.
-Information on the forthcoming open access book
+Bristol: The Policy Press, 1-27.
+Download (open access!)

 Gebel, M., K. Gatskova and T. Karabchuk (2021).
 Gender differences among youth: Education to job transitions in Azerbaijan, Georgia and Tajikistan.
 In T. Karabchuk, K. Kumo, E. Skoglund and K. Gatskova (eds.)
 Gendering post-Soviet space: Demography, labor market and values in empirical research.
 Singapore: Springer, 49-71.
 Download